LucyLedezma/aws-capstone-/starter/README.md

 For run this project, you should:
 -  open studio in sagemaker
 - download this project into the environment
-- select the PyTorch 1.10 image Python 3.8 CPU Optimized and ml.t3.medium 2 vCPU + 4 GiB instannce type for both notebooks.
+- select the PyTorch 1.10 image Python 3.8 CPU Optimized and ml.t3.medium 2 vCPU + 4 GiB instance type for both notebooks.

 ## Dataset